top of page

 Local Markets

 Kington | Friday | 9-1pm | A small Friday local food market, (go for the French chocolatier Continuum Conceits her chocolate covered prunes are delicious).
-Bread, Fruit and Veg.
+Bread, seasonal and home grown fruit and veg.

 Presteigne | First Saturday of the month | 9am till 1pm |The Local Food Market is held in The Memorial Hall, selling mainly food and fruit and veg.